Understanding Primitive Reflexes

 Tummy Time

 During the first year of life, babies would naturally lie flat on their tummies as well as their backs and move freely.
+As well as valuable movement to integrate the primitive reflexes, this allows them to learn to locate sounds and direct their vision.
+Upper body strenghtening through support on their hands helps progrssion to crawling and begins important reflex integration.

-Movement , gravity and touch
+Movement , Gravity and Touch

-They need to be held, moving with the adult, developing sensory skills relating to touch, balance and proprioception, as well as emotional attachment.
+Babies need to be held, moving with the adult, developing sensory skills relating to touch, balance and proprioception, as well as emotional attachment.
 They also need to move freely, lying flat for sufficient time, until they are able to sit themselves up.
 There are many intermediate developmental movements to learn on the way from lying to standing!
 Practice and repetition of these is an important factor in developing the learning pathways in the brain.
-As babies experience their environment in this way, at their own pace, they are able to make the movements that help the infant reflexes to be replaced by conscious control.
+As babies experience their environment in this way, at their own pace, they are able to make the movements that help the primitive reflexes to be replaced by conscious control.

 Often, this is not fully achieved and problems emerge.
 This may occur, for example, through inactivity in a fixed position, such as long periods spent in inclined seats, rather than lying and moving freely on a horizontal surface.